Impact

 Risk and Exploitability

-The CVSS score is not provided, and no EPSS information is available.
+The CVSS score is 7.4, and the EPSS score is < 1%.
 The vulnerability is not listed in CISA’s KEV catalog, indicating no known active exploits as of now.
-Nevertheless, escaping the BD‑J sandbox grants privilege escalation, which is a high‑severity flaw.
-Exploitation likely requires a malformed JAR to be processed by the console, so local or physical disc access is a prerequisite.
+Escaping the BD-J sandbox grants privilege escalation, a high‑severity flaw.
+Exploitation requires processing a malformed JAR file, and it is inferred that the attacker would need local or physical disc access to provide such a file.
 While no public exploit has been disclosed, the potential impact justifies immediate patching once an update is available.

 OpenCVE Enrichment